vtian72/portfolio/README.md

 <u>Goal</u>

-The primary goal of the project is to determine how effectively generative AI models can replicate the distinctive writing style of William Shakespeare.
-This involves developing a quantitative benchmark to measure the fidelity of these models in capturing the depth, style, and subtleties of Shakespearean English.
-The project aims to transition from qualitative assessments to a structured, automatic, and quantifiable evaluation methodology, enhancing the capabilities of AI in reproducing complex literary styles.
+The objective is to assess the ability of generative AI models to emulate William Shakespeare's unique writing style accurately.
+This entails comparing the performance of different models using a range of metrics designed to measure stylistic accuracy, including BLEU, Rouge-N, Cosine Similarity, Jaccard Similarity, and PINC Score.

 <u>Finetuning</u>